 The process for submitting a Georgia LIHEAP application is simple.
 All applications for Georgia LIHEAP are made through your local Community Action Agency.

 Currently, assistance is available in all 159 Georgia counties.

 To locate the Community Action Agency in your county, please go to the use the agency finder tool on Georgia Community Action Association (GCAA) website listed below.

 Find your Georgia LIHEAP Location – GCAA Agency Finder

 Georgia LIHEAP Application Requirements

 If applying for the Georgia Energy Assistance Program LIHEAP, all applicants are required to provide the following items:

-- Proof of Income (W-2, Pay Stub, Tax Document)
+- Proof of Income for all household members for the past 30 days (W-2, Pay Stub, Tax Document)